-If the loss reduces foreign source income, you must recharacterize the income you receive in the loss category in later years.
-See Recharacterization of income on page 18.
-In situations where the loss to be allocated exceeds foreign income in other categories, the excess reduces U.S. source income (as modified below under Capital losses) and for later years, you must follow the rules described under Recapture of prior year overall foreign loss on page 18.
+If the loss reduces foreign source income, you create, or increase the balance of, a separate limitation loss account and you must recharacterize the income you receive in the loss category in later years.
+See Recapture of separate limitation loss accounts on page 18.
+In situations where the loss to be allocated exceeds foreign income in other categories, the excess reduces U.S. source income (as modified below under Capital losses), you create, or increase the balance in, an overall foreign loss account, and for later years you must follow the rules described under Recapture of prior year overall foreign loss accounts beginning on page 18.
+If the loss in one category reduces foreign source income in another category and that second category has a separate limitation loss account with respect to the first category, then the two offsetting separate limitation loss account balances are netted for purposes of determining the amount of income in either category that is subject to recharacterization under Recapture of separate limitation loss accounts on page 18.

 Capital losses.
 In determining your U.S. source income, reduce the amount of any capital losses from U.S. sources by the amount you entered on line 4 of Worksheet A or line 5 of the Line 2 Worksheet for Worksheet B. If you have capital losses from U.S. sources and you did not use either Worksheet A or Worksheet B, see Pub.
 514 to determine your U.S. source income.

 Example.
-For 2007, you completed three Forms 1116.
+For 2010, you completed three Forms 1116.
 The first had a loss from general category income of \$2,000 on line 14, the second had passive category income of \$4,000 on line 14, and the third had income of \$1,000 from the certain income re-sourced by treaty category on line 14.
 You must allocate the \$2,000 loss between the passive category income and the certain income re-sourced by treaty category in the same proportion as each category's income bears to the total foreign income.